jasper-zanjani/notes/books/book-clkf.md

 `vim scp://user@host/path/file`

 #### Display output in a table
-`| command -t`
-: space-delimited text is put into columns
+`| column -t` : pipe output of another command into `column -t`; space-delimited text is put into columns

 #### Grab the last word on a line of output
 `awk '{print $NF}' file`